• Skip to primary navigation

 • You definitely don’t want to dump all the ingredients in at once because different foods cook at different speeds, and you run the risk of having undercooked meat.
 So don’t skip this step.

 • If you overfill the Instant Pot, the food will more than likely be undercooked.
-You should never fill the IP more than ⅔ full.
+You should never fill the IP more than two-thirds full.
+There’s a max line marked in the pot, so pay attention to that.

 How to store